 - How is my Me cornerstone?

 - What are my thoughts and feelings on this?

 - How about my connections to others?

-- Is this just a relationship problem that could be solved with a sincere talk?
+- Is this a relationship problem that could be solved with a sincere talk?

-- How about my actions?
+- What about my actions?

 - How about the bigger picture—am I working toward something greater than myself?

 No building can stand on just one cornerstone, just as no person can succeed without a strong foundation.

 This article was updated April 2023.
 Photo by NDAB Creativity/Shutterstock